ahotchkin/react-fitness-backend/dev-log.md

 Dashboard
 - [ ] Display macro information for current day
 - [ ] Display nutrient information for current day

+Diaries
+- [ ] When page is refreshed, diary that was previously displayed is still displayed (currently resets to today’s diary)

 Foods
 - [ ] Recommend foods to eat based on current daily consumption